EnterpriseDB/tpa/docs/src/tpaexec-update-postgres.md

-By default, `tpaexec update-postgres` will update to the latest available versions of the installed packages if you did not explicitly specify any package versions (e.g., Postgres, BDR, or pglogical) when you created the cluster.
+By default, `tpaexec update-postgres` will update to the latest available versions of the installed packages if you did not explicitly specify any package versions (e.g., Postgres, PGD, or pglogical) when you created the cluster.

 If you did select specific versions, for example by using any of the